 Our department has a highly favorable ratio of full-time faculty to concentrators, which enables the faculty to provide students with individual guidance and support.
 Full-time faculty members oversee much of the tutorial work; and all seniors writing a thesis have the opportunity to work individually with a professor.
 The department actively supports both work and study abroad, and all concentration options are designed to accommodate them.

 There are no prerequisites for the concentration; however, students should first develop their language skills in order to meet the required level of proficiency.
 German language is offered from beginning to advanced levels; students with prior knowledge of German should take a placement test.
-Students may begin to study the German language with German A (elementary German) or with German Bab (intensive elementary).
-Most concentrators in German take the sequence of German C (second year) and at least one 60-level course (third year) in order to prepare them for the 100-level courses.
+Students may begin to study the German language with German 10 (elementary German) or with German 10ab (intensive elementary).
+Most concentrators in German take the sequence of German 20 (second year) and at least one 60-level course (third year) in order to prepare them for the 100-level courses.
 The introductory gateway courses, German 101 and 102, count as the sophomore tutorial in German, though students are permitted to postpone this sequence until their junior year.
 Students interested in the Scandinavian concentration (or the Swedish language citation) are likewise urged to begin their language study as soon as possible.
 Students with prior knowledge of a Scandinavian language should contact Professor Mitchell for placement.
 Our program offers Swedish courses through the second-year level, from Swedish Aa (Beginning Swedish Language and Literature) to Swedish Bbr (Special Topics in Swedish Literature and Culture), as well as Old Norse (Scandinavian 160a and 160br).
 Scandinavian 91r (Independent Study) is available for advanced language students.
 Danish, Finnish, modern Icelandic, and Norwegian are available as language tutorial courses (Scandinavian 90r.a-c).
-Students interested in these languages should contact Professor Mitchell at their earliest opportunity, preferably prior to the start of the academic term when the student wishes to begin his/her language study.
+Students interested in these languages should contact the Director of Undergraduate Studies for Scandinavian at their earliest opportunity, preferably prior to the start of the academic term when the student wishes to begin language study.

 Concentrators desiring to be considered for honors write a thesis of 40 to 50 pages.
 The thesis is designed to demonstrate that a candidate can read and interpret a literary text or a complex cultural or social phenomenon with authority, insight, and originality, and that s/he is familiar with the major critical writings on the subject.
 All seniors are required to pass a one-hour oral or a three-hour written examination.
 The questions for this examination, designed to give students the opportunity to synthesize the knowledge they have gained from their studies, are based on individual reading lists submitted by each senior to a faculty committee.
 In addition, all graduating seniors are required to take a final language assessment in all four skills: speaking, listening, writing, and reading.

 The department offers an AB/AM degree option for Advanced Standing students.
-Information can be found on the department’s website; students interested in this option are encouraged to consult with the Director of Undergraduate Studies by the fall term of their third year.
+Information can be found below; students interested in this option are encouraged to consult with the Director of Undergraduate Studies by the Fall term of their third year.

 Basic Requirements for All Options